Bachata (music)

-The genre mixed the pan-Latin American style called bolero with more elements coming from son, and the troubadour singing tradition common in Latin America.
-During much of its history, bachata music was disregarded by middle-upperclass Dominican society and associated with rural underdevelopment and crime.
-As recently as the 1980s, bachata was considered too vulgar, crude and musically rustic to be broadcast on television or radio in the Dominican Republic.

-In the 1990s, however, bachata's instrumentation changed from nylon string Spanish guitar and maracas of traditional bachata to the electric steel string and guira of modern bachata.
+In the 1990s bachata's instrumentation changed from nylon string Spanish guitar and maracas of traditional bachata to the electric steel string and guira of modern bachata.
 Bachata further transformed in the 21st century with the creation of urban bachata styles by bands such as Monchy y Alexandra and Aventura.
 These new modern styles of bachata became an international phenomenon, and today bachata is one of the most popular styles of Latin music.

+The original term used to name the genre was amargue ("bitterness", "bitter music"), until the mood-neutral term bachata became popular.
+The genre mixed these and the troubadour singing tradition common in Latin America (and later, from the mid-1980s, merengue).
+The first recognised bachata recorded was composed by José Manuel Calderón in 1962 ("Borracho de amor").